Bass Highway

 Weather Conditions

 The weather in Tasmania is unpredictable and nowhere more than the Western Wilds.
 It can snow or hail any time of year.
-Even in summer days rarely exceed 28 deg.
-C. Be prepared for rain, after all it is the pure clean rain that maintains the temperate wilderness.
+Even in summer the daytime temperature rarely exceeds 28 deg C. Be prepared for rain, after all it is the pure clean roaring 40's rain that maintains the unique temperate wilderness.

 Take the time to enjoy the spectacular scenery but please be mindful that the locals know the roads well and really appreciate it when you pull over to let them pass.....when it is safe to do so.
 Safe travels!